LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 ### Test user input

-To test the NLU processing and content matching, you can feed user input directly into a knowledge base using the Debugger tool.
+Use the Debugger tool to feed user input directly into a knowledge base to test the NLU processing and content matching.

+The Debugger tool works exactly like a [Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot, so the results you see with it will be the same as those returned in a bot conversation.
+If you don't yet have a bot linked to your knowledge base, this tool is a great way to test how the bot will behave once it is.

 **To test user input**